apcj-f5/nginx-waf-playbook/README.md

 ```

 ### elk_query_sig.yml
-In the event app protect rejected a URL provided with support ID.
+In the event that App Protect rejects a URL provides a violation/blocking page with support ID.

 Note: You may need to update Elasticsearch IP to your ELK stack.